Dermatology Clinic and Mohs Surgery located in Exeter, Portsmouth, and Dover NH

 Although harmless, warts can spread and make you feel self-conscious and can even become painful.
-At Seacoast Dermatology, PLLC, with locations in Portsmouth, Dover, Exeter, and Newmarket, New Hampshire, you can receive wart treatments right in the office.
+At Seacoast Dermatology, with locations in Exeter, Portsmouth, and Dover, New Hampshire, you can receive wart treatments right in the office.
 Find out which wart treatment is right for you by booking a consultation online or by calling your most convenient clinic to speak with a team member.

 Warts are small growths that most commonly form on your feet and hands, although they can certainly surface anywhere on your body.
 These abnormal growths are caused by human papillomavirus (HPV).